When it comes to maintaining your septic system, prevention is (almost!) free, but repairs can be expensive.

 At Burton, our septic tank plumbers have seen and repaired a variety of maintenance issues— slow draining sinks, tree roots growing through the septic lines, even small objects stuck in the lines!
 So to help you keep your septic system operating as it should (and to avoid a not-so-pleasant plumbing service) check out our four best tips for maintaining a high-performing septic system.

-Four tips from septic tank plumbers who know
+Four tips from septic tank plumbers who know about Septic Tank Repair:

 1. Watch what goes down the drain